tperry-r7/metasploit-framework/documentation/framework/contributing_framework_docs.md

    1. If you prefer Vale also provides a Docker image. https://errata-ai.gitbook.io/vale/getting-started/installation#using-vale-from-the-command-line
 2. Run Vale aganist a markdown file. `vale filePath/fileName`.
 Try this one `vale documentation/framework/contributing_framework_docs.md`.
    1. There are intentional spelling and grammar errors.
 You'll also notice not every error is applicable.
 Vale is a tool and doesn't know intent.
-3. If you are using a text editor and the terminal in the text editor, you may need to restart the text editor.
+3. If you are using a text editor and the terminal in the text editor, you may need to restart the text editor after installing Vale.

 #### Vale commands